mikekoscinski/pokedex/scrape.md

 - **Axios**: Promise based HTTP client for the browser and node.js.
 More info here: https://github.com/axios/axios.

 - **Cheerio**: Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
 More info here: https://github.com/cheeriojs/cheerio.

+## Data QA

+To check my work, I manually searched this dataset for outliers, to find pokemon that seemed to learn an abnormally small or large number of moves.

+Prior to any QA intervention, the mean number of moves learned was 50.7.
+The median was 51.5.
+This indicated a slight negative skewness.

+The standard deviation of the dataset (prior to any QA intervention) was 15.2.
+To manually check any outliers, I searched the dataset for pokemon with move totals outside 2 and 3 standard distributions.

+There were:

+- 2 pokemon that learned more than 81.2 moves (+2 StDevs)

+- 0 pokemon that learned 96.4 moves (+3 StDevs)

+- 15 pokemon that learned fewer than 20.3 moves (-2 StDevs)

+- 13 pokemon that learned fewer than 5.0 moves (-3 StDevs)

+Given the relatively small size of the dataset (386 pokemon), I decided to check each of these outliers manually, by visiting their Pokemon Emerald learnset page at https://pokemondb.net/pokedex/${name}/moves/3.

+After completing my QA, I identified five (5) pokemon whose learnsets were not scraped in full:

+- Metapod: Scraper retrieved 2 of its 4 moves.
+Its pre-evolution moves were not retrieved.
+(Note: There is no egg moves data table on this page)

+- Kakuna: Scraper retrieved 2 of its 4 moves.
+Its pre-evolution moves were not retrieved.
+(Note: There is no egg moves data table on this page)

+- Silcoon: Scraper retrieved 2 of its 5 moves.
+Its pre-evolution moves were not retrieved.
+(Note: There is no egg moves data table on this page)

+- Cascoon: Scraper retrieved 2 of its 5 moves.
+Its pre-evolution moves were not retrieved.
+(Note: There is no egg moves data table on this page)

+- Deoxys: Scraper retrieved 3 of its 71 moves.
+However, these 3 moves did not contain any data: the level up, HM, and TM categories returned one blank move, each; the egg, pr-evolution, and move tutor categories were not retrieved at all.
+(Note: There is no egg moves data table on this page)

+**Conclusion**:

+I am not currently capturing the Move Tutor moves for pokemon that do not learn any Egg moves.

+Why?
+Each data table is grabbed via Cheerio's DOM traversal, not class-specific selectors (since all data tables, regardless of content, are of the same mono-class)

+- Each pokemon has a level up moves table, even if it only contains one item

+- Many pokemon (genderless; e.g., legendaries) cannot breed in this game.
+Thus, these pokemon will not learn any egg moves.

+My selectors in Cheerio assume the presence of an egg data table, even if it is empty.
+This is not the case.

+Thus, in cases where a pokemon does not have an egg table, I am overshooting the Move Tutor data table element and am selecting nothing.

+- Recall that the HM and TM moves are stored in a separate <div> -- one div makes up the left side of the page, the other (HM/TM) the right side.